- What is Metabolic Syndrome?

 - Abnormal cholesterol profiles

-Causes of metabolic syndrome, meanwhile, are related to both lifestyle and genetics:
+Metabolic syndrome causes, meanwhile, are related to both lifestyle and genetics:

 - Poor diet: High in processed foods, sugar, and unhealthy fats.